 All on hill FreeRide training takes place at Mt.Hood Meadows and Timberline Ski Area.
 The FreeRide team’s fall dryalnd training occurs at a Hood River at a local farm .
 Dryland facilities include a Max Air Pro Super Tramp to work on air awareness and trick repetition.
 The 10? x 12? tramp is build into the ground and gives extreme sport athletes the surface area and flexibility needed to perform complex off- axis spins and flips without fear of falling off the sides as on a Olympic trampoline.
 Along with the tramp there are two dry ramps, and advanced ramp and an updated beginner dry ramp for those who want to learn to ride rails and boxes before the snow falls.
 Fall dryland starts in October and runs twice a week through December.

-Provide youth the opportunity to develop as athletes and people through competitive alpine sports that emphasize strength of character, sportsmanship, respect and love of sport.
+To provide youth the opportunity to develop as athletes and people through competitive alpine sports that emphasize strength of character, respect and love of sport, within a community of belonging.

 To be the premier alpine youth sports organization in the Northwest.